-The 250th anniversary of the composer's birth, falling in December 2020, offers orchestras, festivals, and broadcasters the chance to set this titanic figure in the context of music from later centuries.
+The bicentenary of the composer's death, falling in March 2027, offers orchestras, festivals, and broadcasters the chance to set this titanic figure in the context of music from later centuries.
 Modern works can be selected to explore specific aspects of Beethoven and his oeuvre, offering imaginative pairings for his symphonies, concertos, and chamber music, and widening the audience's perspective beyond the well-earned familiarity of Beethoven's classic scores.